River Stour - Constable country

-- In 80 metres go left over a stile, your direction 280°, downhill, slightly to the right.
-In a further 125 metres go down some steps and after 25 metres cross a stile with an Essex Way sign.
+- In 80 metres by a concrete finger post go left through a wooden swing gate, your direction 280°, downhill, slightly to the right, across a field.
+In a further 125 metres go down some steps and after 25 metres go through a wooden kissing gate with an Essex Way sign.

 - Continue along a narrow path with a private garden on your left and then down through the front garden of a house.
-Then go right on its gravelled drive to a tarmac road where you turn right, your direction 20°, uphill.
+Then go right on its gravelled drive to a tarmac road where you turn right, initially gently uphill, your direction 20°.

-- In 200 metres take the tarmac lane, signposted public footpath to your left, just after a cream-painted cottage.
+- In 200 metres take the tarmac lane, signposted public footpath to your left, just after a pink painted cottage.

 - In 20 metres you pass the timber-framed Old House.
 In a further 30 metres fork right and go through a wooden swing gate (a metal fieldgate to its right) and across the tarmac front garden of a house.
 Just in front of a metal fieldgate on the far side, turn right through a metal swing gate, your direction 30°.

-- In 8 metres go over a stile and keep close to the farmyard on your left.
+- In 8 metres go over a stile, swing left and keep close to the farmyard on your left, on a wide grassy way.
 In 30 metres you pass a notice on your left in memory of two horses, Fred and Shem ‘Now forever in Trapalanda’.

-- In a further 90 metres go over a stile and plank bridge with a scaffolding pole railing over a stream.
+- In a further 90 metres go through a wooded swing gate and over a plank bridge with a scaffolding pole railing over a stream.
 Either cross the field diagonally to the right to the opposite corner or if that is not possible because of growing crops, go straight ahead and when you come to a footpath crossing after 65 metres turn right (without going through the hedge) for 110 metres.

-- Either way you come to a two plank bridge over a stream.
-Cross it and continue ahead your direction 20°, through Lower Park (marked on the OS map) towards an old oak tree.
+- Either way you come to a wooden bridge with wooden handrails over a stream.
+Cross it, go through a metal kissing gate on its far side and continue ahead, your direction 20°, through Lower Park (marked on the OS map) towards an old oak tree.

-- In 135 metres go through a metal kissing gate and onwards.
-In a further 115 metres go through another metal kissing gate and continue with the fence on your right-hand side.
+- In 135 metres go through an old rusty metal kissing gate and onwards.
+In a further 115 metres go through another rusty kissing gate and continue along a fenced-in path.

 - In 110 metres go over a stile into a playing field where you turn left, your direction 280°.
-In 80 metres, past the children’s roundabout, exit the playing field and turn right, with trees on your left, then a fence and finally a breeze-block wall.
+In 80 metres exit the playing field and turn right, with trees and a holly hedge on your left, and on your right a fence and finally a breeze-block wall.

-- In 60 metres you come out on to a gravel lane and go onwards, in 20 metres passing the Old School House on your right.
-In a further 60 metres you come out on to Dedham High Street where you turn right.
+- In 90 metres you come out on to a gravel lane (School Lane) and go onwards, in 20 metres passing the Old School House on your right.
+In a further 80 metres you come out on to Dedham High Street where you turn right.

-- In 80 metres you come to the Sun Hotel, one of the suggested lunch stops, on your left.
+- In 80 metres you come to the Sun Inn , one of the suggested lunch stops, on your left.
 In another 30 metres you pass the Parish Church of St Mary, Dedham on your right.
-In a further 35 metres the Essex Rose, also a lunch option is on your left and the war memorial on your right.
+In a further 35 metres the Essex Rose Tea Room , also a lunch option, is on your left, and on the opposite corner of Mill Lane is The Marlborogh Head Inn , with the war memorial over to your right.
 Continue straight on and just beyond the war memorial are the buildings on the right that were once the grammar school attended by Constable.
-120 metres past the war memorial you come to the Dedham Arts and Crafts Centre, which includes the Dedham Centre Tearoom, the other suggested lunch stop.
+120 metres past the war memorial you come to the Dedham Arts and Crafts Centre, which includes the Dedham Centre Tearoom, another suggested lunch stop.

 - Coming out of the Arts and Crafts Centre after lunch, turn right, your direction 85°, (or if you have lunched at the Sun Inn or Essex Rose turn left on leaving and continue up the High Street).
 70 metres after the Arts and Crafts Centre, where the road veers right, take the first left fork, a tarmac lane between fences, your direction 25°, towards a pink house (Dedham Hall on the OS map).

 - In 65 metres go left through a kissing gate along a signposted public footpath, your direction 335°, beside a pond on your left.
-In 100 metres the path continues through a small meadow and in a further 50 metres go through a kissing gate with a stream on your left.
+In 100 metres the path continues through a small meadow and in a further 50 metres past a redundant kissing gate with a stream on your left.

 - In 30 metres you pass a car park on the left.
-In a further 75 metres go over a stile to reach a road which fords the stream.
+In a further 75 metres go past a missing stile to reach a road which fords the stream.
 Go left, crossing over the streams on two footbridges, your direction 275°.

 - In 30 metres you come to the main road (the B1029) opposite a converted mill.
-Turn right.
+Cross this raod and turn right.
 In a further 75 metres go over a watercourse and almost immediately go left following a concrete public footpath sign, your direction 245°.

 - Shortcut Option